 When I am legally allowed to drive again, do I need SR-22 insurance?

 Yes.
-You will need to obtain and maintain SR-22 insurance for three years even if you do not own a vehicle.
+You will need to demonstrate that you have insurance with a Form SR-22 submitted to the DMV for three years even if you do not own a vehicle.
 Read more on the Nevada DMV website.

 If I’m found guilty of a 3rd offense DUI, can I keep my firearm?

 No, you may not.
 You will be a convicted felon, and the only way a convicted felon can re-establish gun rights is through a governor’s pardon.
 If you seek a governor’s pardon, speak with your attorney for more details about that process.